kingjulio8238/memarydocs/docs/contribute.md

 - Passes the reranking result to the knowledge graph for storage and to the new context window as one source of context for inference.

 ### Future Contributions
-- Future Benchmarking: Include the Cohere Rerank 3 model and others in the [reranking analysis] (https://docs.google.com/document/d/1gHzvgktqnHcg7wbIuKHr6W5NMYk6UVlJkRQfSqzk9e4/edit).
-The data used for benchmarking can be found [here] (https://docs.google.com/document/d/1knfJRsoEzjKziilmF_ZwSwMRBvYbF0yNlRdpDteDiW4/edit?usp=sharing).
+- Future Benchmarking: Include the Cohere Rerank 3 model and others in the reranking [analysis](https://docs.google.com/document/d/1gHzvgktqnHcg7wbIuKHr6W5NMYk6UVlJkRQfSqzk9e4/edit).
+The data used for benchmarking can be found [here](https://docs.google.com/document/d/1knfJRsoEzjKziilmF_ZwSwMRBvYbF0yNlRdpDteDiW4/edit?usp=sharing).
 Add to it!